chemodun/X4-XMLDiffAndPatch/README.md

 ## Additional links

-There is a topic on the [Egosoft forum]https://forum.egosoft.com/viewtopic.php?t=468623), related to this toolset.
+There is a topic on the [Egosoft forum](https://forum.egosoft.com/viewtopic.php?t=468623), related to this toolset.

+## Antivirus scanning
+Please be aware - each release archive has an appropriate ling to the [VirusTotal](https://www.virustotal.com).
+Follow the link to be sure that the archive is safe.